-5 beautiful castles in the land of cherry blossoms
+5 stunning castles in the land of cherry blossoms.

 25/03/2014

-Not only famous for cherry blossoms, the "land of the rising sun" also attracts tourists with ancient castles, possessing unique architecture.
-Below are 5 castles with 5 famous unique architectures in Japan that you should visit at least once.
+Besides its famous cherry blossoms, the "Land of the Rising Sun" also attracts tourists with its ancient castles, each possessing unique architectural features.
+Below are 5 castles with 5 famous and unique architectural styles in Japan that you should visit at least once.

 1. Hirosaki

-Built in the 17th century, the castle located on a hilltop in Northern Japan is one of the destinations that attracts many tourists to visit.
-Coming here during the Cherry Blossom Festival or Hirosaki Neputa-matsuri Festival in the summer, visitors will be overwhelmed by the colorful space of cherry blossoms.
+Built in the 17th century, the castle, situated on a hilltop in northern Japan, is one of the most popular tourist destinations.
+Visiting during the Cherry Blossom Festival or the Hirosaki Neputa-matsuri Festival in summer, tourists will be overwhelmed by the vibrant colors of the cherry blossoms.

 2. Hikone

-Hikone Castle in Shiga Prefecture is one of the treasured castles of Japan.
-It has a beautiful white-walled architecture with a 400-year history and hundreds of cherry blossom trees blooming every spring.
+Hikone Castle in Shiga Prefecture is considered one of Japan's most prized castles.
+It boasts stunning white-walled architecture, a 400-year history, and hundreds of cherry trees that bloom beautifully every spring.

 Trang thông tin du lịch và phong cách sống Travellive+